placeholder

 • Housing & Dining Contract Expand dropdown

-Students who are 18 years of age or older will complete an electronic version on the Housing & Dining Contract within the application process.
+Students who are 18 years of age or older will complete an electronic version of the Housing & Dining Contract directly within the application process.
+No additional signatures are required beyond the student’s own acknowledgment.

 • Roommate Matching Questions Expand dropdown